kashifag/kashifag/README.md

 ### 🔧 Projects in Progress

 - 🚧 A simple pipeline for analyzing gene expression from public data
-- 🧬 Trying to predict cancer subtypes using ML (and good vibes)
+- 🧬 Trying to predict cancer subtypes using ML
-- 📁 Keeping my files organized (no promises though)
+- 📁 Keeping my files organized

 ---